marlls1989/arv/README.md

 ## Running Code in the Model

-After installing, you are ready to compile and run the included sample code:
+After completing the above installation, it is possible to compile and run the included sample code:

 	cd samplecode
 	make
 	qdi-riscv -memfile hanoi.bin

-You can use the code provided in the `samplecode` directory to write your own programs targeting the simulation platform.
+The code provided in the `samplecode` directory is useful to write programs targeting the simulation platform.

-To run the RISC-V Unit Test Suite use:
+To run the RISC-V Unit Test Suite, use the command set below:

 	cd riscv-tests
 	make
 	qdi-riscv -memfile test.bin

-For further options, including debug flags use:
+For further options, including debug flags, use:

 	qdi-riscv -v